-The embedded content element makes it easy to embed documents, images, video, or other web content into your dashboard.
-Two configuration options are available.
-When you configure the element to be static, all you need is the URL of the content to be embedded.
-When you configure it by features, the element is data driven and you need to identify a data source.
+The embedded content element allows you to embed documents, images, video, or other web content into your dashboard.
+There are two options for configuring embedded content: static and feature.
+When you configure the element to be static, you only need the URL of the content to be embedded.
+When you configure the content to be by features, the element is data driven and you need to identify a data source.
 This means that each feature's attribute information can be used to dynamically construct a URL at run time.
 When configured by features, the embedded element can be the target of an action.
-Specifically, it can be the target of elements that support a selection change event.

 If you're having trouble embedding content and are familiar with your browser's development tools, you can troubleshoot by monitoring the network traffic.
 You may see error messages for mixed content or embed restrictions.
 In the latter case, look for a property named X-Frame-Options in the response header.